 Earlier this year, Jay Z aligned himself with some of the biggest artists in the music industry and introduced the public to his streaming service, TIDAL.
 Unlike a lot of Jay’s lucrative ventures, TIDAL was originally met with criticism and talk that it wouldn’t survive, and that was before Apple Music entered the streaming wars in a huge way.
 But with a reported $54 million put into the company, Hov wasn’t about to let the chatter destroy his vision and so he kept insisting that the process was a marathon, not a sprint.

 Even if we believe that TIDAL has one million subscribers, questions still linger.
 How many of them are active users that stream through TIDAL on a regular basis?
 Many signed up for the free trial, but did they ever cancel?
 Is it currently one million currently or overall since the launch?
-And even one million paid subscribers has TIDAL trailing all of their competition.
+And even one million paid subscribers would have TIDAL trailing all of their competition.
 Spotify has a reported 10 million paid subscribers, Deezer has 5 million, Pandora has 4 million, and Apple Music has self-reported 11 million paid subscribers so far.

 But whatever might be going on behind the closed doors of TIDAL's board room, publicly Jay insistently is feeling optimistic about the company’s future and is ready to celebrate.
 And how do you celebrate when you’re Hov?
 With a bottle of D’usse Beyonce waiting in the other room?
 Probably, but he’s actually going to party with the fans.